ChristinaRookie/fireandlion/thinking/_posts/2018-01-15-book-production-with-css-paged-media.md

 To make designing a new book efficient, we start with a library of default styles, which are written in Sass.
 These define what we'd call basic book-design best practice – a vanilla book.

-When compiled as CSS, these styles are several thousands lines of code, so there is a fair bit of complexity there.
+When compiled as CSS, these styles are several thousand lines of code, so there is a fair bit of complexity there.
 But that's what two-thousand years of book design will do.

 For each book, we can set about a hundred book-design variables that feed into the compiled CSS.
 These include things like page height and width, PDF profile, fonts, colours, and the behaviour of running headers.